-Weekly Progress (Friday) Attendance: Teachers record attendance each Friday (excluding holidays).
+Weekly Progress Attendance: Teachers record attendance each Monday (excluding holidays) for the prior week.
 Attendance is determined by progress achieved in the course.
-Students will be marked present on Friday only if they have completed a graded submission (assignment, quiz, test, etc.).
+Students will be marked present for the week only if they have completed a graded submission (assignment, quiz, test, etc.).
 Should the student fail to complete at least one graded submission during the week for a class, they will be considered absent in that class.

-The attendance event MUST be completed during the allotted time frame of Fridays 12:00 am (midnight) through Thursdays 11:59 pm.
+The attendance event MUST be completed during the allotted time frame of Saturday 12:00 am (midnight) through Fridays 11:59 pm.

 What if I need to excuse my absence(s)?

 Parent/Guardian must submit a legible, hand-signed, note to the attendance office by Wednesday of the week following the absence.
 The note must include: student’s full name, ID number, date(s) absent, a brief explanation and parent/guardian signature.
 If the note is not received by Wednesday, the absence cannot be excused.